HoerTech-gGmbH/openMHA/README.md

 - jackd2
 - portaudio19-dev
 - optional:
-  - octave with the signal package and default-jre (e.g. openjdk-8-jre and openjdk-8-jdk for Debian 9)
+  - GNU Octave with the signal package and default-jre (e.g. openjdk-8-jre and openjdk-8-jdk for Debian 9)

-octave and default-jre are not essential for building or running the openMHA.
+Octave and default-jre are not essential for building or running openMHA.
 The build process uses Octave + Java to run some tests after building openMHA.
-If Octave is not available, this test will fail, but the produced openMHA will still work.
+If Octave is not available, this test will fail, but the produced openMHA will work.

 #### macOS
 - macOS 10.10 or later.